linroger/Wealth-of-Nations/Adv Investments/Lecture 5- Dynamic Portfolio Choice.md

 The further reality deviates from these conditions,  the bigger will be the approximation error.
 When returns are not extreme (e.g.,  no extremely large stock market crashes) and time-interval of between rebalancing points not too long (e.g.,  daily rather than multi-year intervals),  the approximation is quite accurate.
 But we do need to keep in mind what the conditions are under which the approximation could work poorly.

 Perhaps most important to keep in mind is that approximation errors in (5.27) can become particularly troublesome for levered portfolios.
 If one chooses a debt-financed levered portfolio,  with $\omega_{t}>1$,  and portfolio rebalancing is only possible at discrete time intervals (say,  once per month),  not continuously,  then there is a possibility that wealth could fall to zero (and without limited liability it would be negative).
-For example,  if an investor with $$ 1 \mathrm{~m}$ wealth has $$ 10 \mathrm{~m}$ invested in stocks financed with $$ 9 \mathrm{~m}$ of debt,  a return equal to or worse than $-10 %$ percent return would completely wipe out all wealth.
+For example,  if an investor with  1 $\mathrm{~m}$ wealth has  10 $\mathrm{~m}$ invested in stocks financed with 9 $\mathrm{~m}$ of debt,  a return equal to or worse than $-10 \%$ percent return would completely wipe out all wealth.
 The probability of this happening may be tiny,  but it is not zero.
-So what about the log return on our portfolio in this case of total wipeout where the simple return on the portfolio is $-100 %$ ?
+So what about the log return on our portfolio in this case of total wipeout where the simple return on the portfolio is $-100 \%$ ?
 Well,  the log return does not even exist!
 In this case the log return would be $\log (1-1)=\log (0)$,  but $\log$ of zero is not defined,  nor is $\log$ of a negative number.
 So it's not even possible to calculate a log return when we have a total loss on the portfolio,  or when our wealth becomes negative.

 Yet,  if we look at the approximation formula (5.27),  for $\omega_{t}=10$,